YePpHa/node-protoc/README.md

 >
 > Note that the JavaScript generator has been removed from `protoc`, and lives in a
 > separate repository now: https://github.com/protocolbuffers/protobuf-javascript
-> Consequently, the npm `protoc` no longer provides an API to generate JavaScript
+> Consequently, the package `protoc` no longer provides an API to generate JavaScript
 > code.

 The information below applies to the package `protoc` version 1.1.3 and earlier: